Expecting too much?

-Like most behavioural patterns, its origins often lie in
+Like most behavioural patterns, its origins often lie in early family dynamics

-love, approval and validation were conditional, tied to meeting adult expectations.
+or in our wider environment in early childhood.
+More often than not, adults who over-perform themselves to exhaustion, learnt in childhood that love, approval and validation were conditional, tied to meeting adult expectations.
 Whether it was performance in the classroom, sports or the arts, having to help out with younger siblings and taking responsibility far too soon or living within a plain dysfunctional dynamic like addiction and/or abuse...
-If at all, their
+If at all, their needs were only being met in return for meeting someone's expectations.
+In addition, some of these kids were punished whenever they didn't

 live up to the standards - yet another incentive to constantly remain alert, ready to do what was needed to stay in the good books.